 After the occupation of their home country, many Poles joined the ranks of the Royal Air Force.
 Many brave Polish airmen would lose their lives between 1940 and 1945 and there are several graves and memorials in Northern Ireland and the Republic of Ireland to remember the fallen.

-RAF 315 Squadron in Northern Ireland
+Aviation accidents in Northern Ireland